What Are Anomalies of the Coronary Arteries?

 How We Diagnose and Treat Anomalies of the Coronary Arteries

 The initial evaluation of the coronary artery anomaly starts with an electrocardiogram, a machine records the electrical activity of your heart with a pen and graph paper, and transthoracic echocardiography, a still or moving image of the internal parts of the heart using ultrasound.
-The affiliated team at the Children’s Heart Center at Children’s Memorial Hermann Hospital may ask you to send any previous medical records from outside facilities before your scheduled clinic visit.
+The affiliated team at the Children’s Heart Institute at Children’s Memorial Hermann Hospital may ask you to send any previous medical records from outside facilities before your scheduled clinic visit.
 This helps our team review the records before the first clinic visit.

 Coronary artery anomaly evaluation may also involve advanced imaging with cardiac computed tomography (CT) for better visualization of the coronary arteries and cardiac magnetic resonance imaging (MRI) to evaluate the blood flow to the heart muscles and to assess for any scar in the heart muscle.
 Once the diagnosis is confirmed, patients may need exercise stress test to evaluate the impact of coronary artery blood flow during activity.